cesarian/tictactoe/README.md

 Position

-Ther are 1 to 9 positions.
+There are 1 to 9 positions.
 Put a symbol in one of the positions.
-Position chema:
+Position schema:

 1 2 3